shayash22/bash_scripting_linux/shayash_study.md

 When we use mac then we got default zsh shell, but most commonly in linux are bash shell.

-You can check using echo $0
-[cloud_user@888ed763a51c shayash]$ echo $0
+You can check using echo $0, echo $SHELL [cloud_user@888ed763a51c shayash]$ echo $0
 -bash